A golden brown Bengal Cat on a brown background.

 Various breeders became interested in developing the cats as a breed.
 Mill was one of them.
 Changes in her life had caused her to give up cat breeding, but she was ready to begin again.
 She had acquired some of Dr. Centerwall’s hybrids and sought out suitable males to breed to them.
 One was an orange domestic shorthair that she found in India, of all places, and the other was a brown spotted tabby acquired from a shelter.

-Bengals today are considered to be one and the same with domestic cats, and any Bengal purchased should be at least four generations removed from any ancestors with wild bloodlines.
+Bengals today are considered to be the same as domestic cats, and any Bengal purchased should be at least four generations removed from any ancestors with wild bloodlines.
 The first cat association to recognize the Bengal was The International Cat Association, which granted the breed experimental status in 1983, followed by full recognition in 1991.
-The Bengal is also recognized by the American Cat Fanciers Association, the Canadian Cat Association and the United Feline Organization.
-Bengal cats are so sought after, that a British woman paid over $50,000 for her bengal cat in 1990, dubbing them the “Rolls Royce” of feline companions.
+The Bengal is also recognized by the American Cat Fanciers Association, the Canadian Cat Association, and the United Feline Organization.
+Bengal cats are so sought after, that a British woman paid over $50,000 for her Bengal cat in 1990, dubbing them the “Rolls Royce” of feline companions.

 Bengal Cats Size